|

 My Family:

-a result of both being employed by United Banks.
-I was a bank auditor
+met as a result of both being employed by United Banks.
+I was a

-and she was working in one of the affiliate banks.
-We have four
+bank auditor and she was working in one of the affiliate banks.
+We

-children, three of which are married and well established in their own
+have four children, all of which are now married and well established in

-railroad engineer, Christy is married to an airline pilot living in
+on a volleyball scholarship.
+Christy is married to an airline pilot

-Phoenix, and Cliff is a sales consultant.
-Tyler, our youngest, just
+living in Phoenix, and Cliff is a new home sales staff manager.
+His

 Favorite Memories: